Student ReferralStudent Login

 What are Your Career Options with an Addictions and Community Health Professional Diploma?

-After graduating from a diploma program in Addictions and Community Health, here are seven rewarding career options you may qualify for:
+After graduating from a diploma program in Addictions and Community Health, here are five rewarding career options you may qualify for:

-• Assess patients to identify the nature and severity of their substance use or mental health challenges
+• Meet with clients to understand their substance use or mental health concerns

-• Collaborate with other healthcare professionals to provide holistic care to patients
+• Work with other professionals to coordinate care

-• Maintain accurate and confidential records of patient treatment and progress
+• Keep accurate and private records of client progress

-• Advocate for clients and connect them with community resources and support services
+• Advocate for clients and connect them with community resources and services

 #2.
 Family Support Worker